Christopher Walsh

-I am a PhD student in Communication, Information, and Media at Rutgers University’s School of Communication and Information, in the Library and Information Science concentration.
+I am a PhD candidate in Communication, Information, and Media at Rutgers University’s School of Communication and Information, in the Library and Information Science concentration.
 I received a Master of Information, concentrating in Archives & Preservation, from Rutgers in 2021.
 My research interests center on how documents are used in the construction of memory, heritage, culture, and identities, how communities circulate, understand, and re-contextualize physical records and books, and the role of cultural and information institutions in organizing document and artifactual knowledge.
-My other interests include analytical bibliography, rare books and manuscripts, and the history of the book.

 My current research focus is on the organization and exchange information in manuscript and printed book forms, how it is transferred, catalogued, and classified in digital community archival projects, and the networks of translation and physical practice that inform community identity and development.
 I explore the relationship between rare books, contemporary heritage production, embodied practice, and affective experience.